 Is the AUDNZD rising?

-Not exactly.
-The Aussie dollar is relatively less weak than the Kiwi, which makes the rate slightly higher, but both currencies are falling.
+Yes.
+The Aussie dollar is relatively stronger than the Kiwi, which makes the rate move higher.
 Here are some key influences:

 - Australian dollar currency (USD): When the AUD rises, the NZD falls.
 This is because the AUD/NZD is a currency pair.
-The Australian dollar is falling relatively less than the New Zealand dollar since the beginning of the year.
+The Australian dollar is rising more than the New Zealand dollar.

 - Weak New Zealand economy: The Reserve Bank of New Zealand (RBNZ) cut interest rates earlier this year.
-The cash rate is at 1.0%, but most investors predict the RBNZ will cut rates by the end of the year.
+They are also printing money to try to lower the value of the NZD.
+The cash rate is at 0.25% and most investors predict the RBNZ will keep it at this level for at least the next 12 months.
 When interest rates are cut, the value of the NZD falls.

-- Falling commodity prices: New Zealand's biggest exports are dairy, eggs, honey and meat.
-When milk and other farming goods prices fall, the NZD also falls.
+- Commodity prices are rising: New Zealand's biggest exports are dairy, eggs, honey and meat.
+When milk and other farming goods prices rise, the NZD also moves higher.

-- US-China trade war: US President Donald Trump is looking to increase tariffs on Chinese imports.
+- US-China trade war: US President Donald Trump is still keeping tariffs on Chinese imports.
 This is a key reason why China's growth is slowing.
 When China's growth slows, China imports less from New Zealand.